-Jesus taught that God seeks true worshipers, and Jesus revealed that true worship is in spirit and in truth (John 4:23–24).
+Jesus taught that God seeks true worshipers who worship in spirit and in truth (John 4:23–24).
 For that reason, Jesus distinguished true worship apart from temple worship in Jerusalem (John 4:21–24).
-The Temple of God changed from that physical edifice to the spiritual church (1 Cor 3:16; Eph 2:21), and worship also changed from the physical symbolism of the Old Testament to the spiritual reality of the New Testament (1 Pet 2:5).
+The temple of God changed from that physical building to the spiritual church (1 Cor 3:16; Eph 2:21), and worship also changed from the physical symbolism of the Old Testament to the spiritual reality of the New Testament (1 Pet 2:5).
 According to Scripture, Christ became the atoning sacrifice for sin (Heb 9:22–26).
 All Christians are now the priests of God’s spiritual temple, the church.
 Christians are the ones for whom God blessed to make melody in the heart and upon the lips.
 Thereby, true worshipers offer spiritual offerings of praise unto God (Heb 13:15; 1 Pet 2:5).
-The priesthood of Levites and their physical worship with David’s instruments have ceased (Heb 7:12).
+The Scriptures reveal that the priesthood of Levites and their physical worship with David’s instruments have ceased (Heb 7:12).

 Old Testament worship foreshadowed and symbolized true worship, but the substance has always been Christ (Col 2:16–17; Heb 8:5; 10:1).
 Christ fulfilled the Law, so that Christ has led believers to true worship (Heb 9:9–10; 1 Pet 2:5).
-Revelation’s symbolic references to Old Testament worship on an altar with sacrifices, using incense, and holding harps are all symbols in Revelation.
-These physical symbols foreshadow true worship in the New Testament.
-One scripture says that incense symbolize prayers and the harps symbolize praise (Rev 5:8–14).
-While holding harps, no one played harps in Revelation, but they did praise God.
+Revelation’s symbolic references to worship on an altar with sacrifices, use of incense, and the holding of harps are all Old Testament symbols.
+These physical symbols foreshadowed true worship in the New Testament.
+Scripture says that incense symbolizes prayers and the harps symbolize praise (Rev 5:8–14).
 John described the praises of the faithful sounding like thunders, many waters, and harps (Rev 14:1–3; 15:1–3).
+While holding harps, no one played these harps in Revelation, but they did praise God with singing.

 Worship throughout History

 The word acapella refers to non-instrumental singing and means “of the chapel” in Latin.
-The word comes from the ancient form of Christian praise when apostolic churches worshiped by singing without instrumental music.
-For fourteen centuries following Christ, almost all churches sang and opposed the use of musical instruments in worship and assembly.
-During the Reformation, the reformers led believers in France and England to remove the recent additions of musical instruments that the Roman church added in the fourteenth century.
-This effort to reform Christian worship continued through the nineteenth century among many of these churches.
-Throughout these times, “nonconformist” churches found that true worship is free of the innovations and amusements of society.
-In the Restoration Movement, the restorers made the same stand for true worship and still do.
+The word comes from the ancient form of Christian praise when early churches worshiped by singing without instrumental music.
+For fourteen centuries following Christ, most churches sang and opposed the use of musical instruments in worship and assembly.
+During the Reformation, the reformers led believers in France and England to remove the additions of musical instruments that the Roman church added in the fourteenth century.
+This effort to reform Christian worship according to “the regulative principle” continued among many churches through the nineteenth century.
+Through the Reformation until today, “nonconformist” churches find that true worship is free of innovations and amusements.
+In the Restoration Movement, the restorers made the same stand for true worship and still do among churches of Christ.

 God Judges Hearts

 True worshipers will not add or annul from true worship.
 As far as true worship being a matter of salvation, God judges the hearts of those who worship for whether they love God and keep His commands (John 14:21–24).
-Some Christians in ancient Corinth received condemnation for not discerning the Lord’s Supper, yet some also misused the gifts of tongues in assembly and there is no mention of condemnation (1 Cor 11:17–34; 14).
-The Christian must defer for God to judge on these matters, yet urge that all follow Christ to worship as God has revealed in the Scriptures.
+Some Christians in ancient Corinth received condemnation for not discerning the Lord’s Supper.
+Some also misused the gifts of languages in the assembly while corrected they were not overtly condemned (1 Cor 11:17–34; 14).
+Christians must defer to God who judges on these matters, so the faithful urge that all follow Christ to worship as God has revealed in the Scriptures.

 May God bless all to consider sincerely the music that God desires for believers to worship in spirit and truth.
-To understand true worship, a believer must think spiritually and not carnally (1 Cor 2:14).
+To understand true worship, a believer must think spiritually (1 Cor 2:14).
 A person must also have an honest and good heart who does not dismiss Christ’s teachings (Luke 8:15).
-Therefore, a believer needs to receive salvation by the Gospel (1 Cor 15:1–5).
-God saves believers who have risen with Christ from burial in baptism (Rom 6:4; Col 2:12).
+Furthermore, churches of Christ urge repentant believers to receive salvation by the gospel — the death, burial, and resurrection of Christ (1 Cor 15:1–5).
+Jesus rose bodily from the dead so that His followers will rise bodily from the dead on the last day (Rom 6:5; 8:11; 1 Cor 6:14).
+God saves believers by raising them from burial with Christ in baptism (Rom 6:4; Col 2:12–13).
 The believer must die with Christ to one’s sins to rise with Christ from baptism (Rom 6:1–7; Col 2:12–13).
-In this way, the Scriptures teach that God saves believers by grace raising them to newness of life in Jesus Christ (Eph 2:4–7).
+In this way, the Scriptures teach that God saves believers by grace raising them to new life in Jesus Christ (Eph 2:4–7).